 I remember going to the underground when the sirens started, it must have been Archway Underground.
 There was a green case at the door that dad would pick up.
 It had an eiderdown blanket in it and I would sleep with another blanket over me.
 It was our emergency pack, and I remember dad would carry me to the station.
 I don’t really remember anything from the bomb, except I was playing downstairs with my brother, James.
 I still have shrapnel and glass in me and only a few years ago a bit of glass came out of my head.

-Read the full Islington Gazette interview with Mrs Joel’s here.
+Read the full Islington Gazette interview with Mrs Joel here.

-Mr Hardiman recounted his memories of the attack to the excellent Archway Revisited Facebook Group:
+Mr Hardiman recounted his memories of the attack on the excellent Archway Revisited Facebook Group:

 I am somewhat familiar with this episode since I lived in one of the houses destroyed by that V2.
 I was just approaching my ninth birthday (December 44) at the time.